-Starbucks Reserve locations in Chicago, Seattle, and New York will started selling the Starbucks Oleato Caffe Latte, Oleato Golden Foam Cold Brew, and Oleato Iced Espresso drinks on March 23.
-That includes the new Reserve locations in the Empire State Building, SoDo Seattle, Greenwich Lane in NYC, and the original Starbucks in Seattle’s Pike Place Market.
+Starbucks Reserve locations in Chicago, Seattle, and New York started selling the Starbucks Oleato Caffe Latte, Oleato Golden Foam Cold Brew, and Oleato Iced Espresso drinks on March 23.
+That included the new Reserve locations in the Empire State Building, SoDo Seattle, Greenwich Lane in NYC, and the original Starbucks in Seattle’s Pike Place Market.

 Create your own Starbucks olive oil-infused coffee at home.

 While you might be tempted to pour a teaspoon of olive oil into your coffee, that isn’t how you can make olive oil coffee.
 Instead you should infuse your oat milk with olive oil by steaming, blending, or shaking it with oat milk.
 The exact amount of olive oil to use will depend on your personal taste preferences, but start with just a small amount, such as a teaspoon or less and adjust as needed.

 According to the American Heart Association, a half-tablespoon of olive oil a day can decrease the risk of heart disease, and it’s linked to improving digestion and reducing inflammation.
 Plus the olive oil in coffee will cut the acidity of the coffee and adds a nutty flavor.